HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/river_rock.md

-The **River Rock** is an [Obstacle](/obstacles) that spawn frequently in the rivers.
-It was added to the game in the [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0) "Pulling the pin" update on January 15th, 2023.
-This is functionally the same as the other rock variants, just bigger than them.
+The **River Rock** is an [Obstacle](/obstacles) that spawns frequently in rivers.
+It was added to the game in the [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0) "Pulling the Pin" update on January 15th, 2023.
+It is functionally the same as the other rock variants, just larger and with more health.

 # Location & Spawning